Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Stellar modifications

 Within a stellar wind bubble, in dense clumpy regions of star formation such as the ones in our simulations, material will be swept up into the flow of the hot bubble by mass loading processes such as photoevaporation and hydrodynamic ablation \citep{Dyson1992ApL&C..28..301D,Hartquist1996Ap&SS.245..263H,Pittard2001A&A...373.1043P,Lancaster2021ApJ...914...89L}.
 With enough mass loading, the density increase will result in much more efficient cooling and create momentum-driven rather than energy-driven bubbles.
 The amount of mass-loading in the case of hydrodynamic ablation depends on the prevalence of dense clumps within the wind region as well as the Mach number $M$ of the flow around the clump.
 With a supersonic flow, the mass-loading rate saturates.
 With a subsonic flow, the mass-loading rate is proportional to $M^{4/3}$ \citep{Smith1984MNRAS.211..679S,Hartquist1986MNRAS.221..715H}.
 Accounting for mass loading in stellar wind models has been shown to successfully reproduce the kinematic properties of the observed stellar wind bubble of the Wolf-Rayet star RCW 58 \citep{Arthur1993MNRAS.261..425A,Arthur1996A&A...313..897A,Arthur2007ASSP....1..183A}.

 Simply injecting winds at $v_{\rm w}$ does not account for these mass-loading processes and results in unphysically hot bubbles.
-Therefore we choose a lower temperature target for our bubbles and lower the wind velocity $v_{\rm w}$ such that the final temperature of the wind bubble is the correct one.
-We conserve momentum and energy when injecting stellar winds, so while lowering the wind velocity, we also infuse correspondingly more mass into the bubble than the stellar mass loss calculated.
-This mass is not taken off the grid elsewhere, meaning mass is not entirely conserved.
+Therefore, we chose a lower temperature target for our bubbles and lowered the wind velocity $v_{\rm w}$ such that the final temperature of the wind bubble is the correct one.
+We conserved momentum and energy when injecting stellar winds, so while lowering the wind velocity, we also infused correspondingly more mass into the bubble than the stellar mass loss calculated.
+This mass is not taken off the grid elsewhere, meaning mass was not entirely conserved.
 At $1.25\,t_{\rm ff}$, the total amount of mass that has been injected due to mass-loading as a fraction of initial cloud mass is 0.04, 0.02, and 0.01 for M4, M5, and M6.

 Observed circumstellar bubbles cooled by suspected mass loading have been seen with temperatures as low as $T_{\rm b}\approx 1.1\times 10^6\rm\, K$ in the S308 bubble \citep{Chu2003ApJ...599.1189C}.
 The spectra of the NGC 6888 bubble indicates a dominant component almost as cool, with $T_{\rm b}=1.5\times 10^6\rm\, K$ \citep{Bochkarev1988Natur.332..518B,Wrigge1994A&A...286..219W,Wrigge1999A&A...343..599W}.